-To convert linear regression to nonlinear regression, bring up the Parameters dialog for linear regression, and click "More Choices" at the bottom.
+To convert simple linear regression to nonlinear regression, bring up the Parameters dialog for linear regression, and click "More Choices" at the bottom.

-Conceptually, linear regression is just a special case of nonlinear regression.
+Conceptually, simple linear regression is just a special case of nonlinear regression.
 But Prism offers many more options when using nonlinear regression.
 Therefore, it often makes sense to use Prism's nonlinear regression analysis to fit a straight line.
 In particular, the nonlinear regression analysis lets you:

 •Fit to both a linear and nonlinear model, and compare the two models.